 If you want to visit Corvin castle on a self-guided tour, use the code ANDM05 to book this tour* with a 5% discount.

 Accommodation near Corvin castle:

 Vila Corviniana 4* – a 4* guest house located walking distance from the castle – check prices and availability *

 Hotel Astoria 4* – a newly renovated hotel near the castle – check prices and availability *

 Best places to visit in Romania: Viscri fortified church

 Apart from its picturesque fortified church, Viscri itself is really worth a visit in its own right.
-This quaint village in the midst of the wonderful Romanian countryside is an unique destination.
-Walking around its non-paved streets where ducks and hens roam around free without a care in the world makes you feel as if you have travelled back in time.
+This quaint village in the midst of the wonderful Romanian countryside is a unique destination.
+Walking around its non-paved streets where ducks and hens roam around free without a care in the world makes you feel as if you have traveled back in time.
 It really does feel that Viscri is stuck to the medieval times in the most charming kind of way.